-BLET includes topics and instructional methods mandated by the North Carolina Criminal Justice Education and Training Standards Commission, including but not limited to:
+BLET includes topics and instructional methods mandated by the North Carolina Criminal Justice Education and Training Standards Commission, including the following:

-The Academy offers the Commission-mandated 620 hour program (BLET Course Content).
-Wake Tech offers 124 additional hours of training in officer survival, public speaking, and related topics, for a total of 744 hours.
+The academy offers the commission-mandated 640-hour BLET Course Content program.
+Wake Tech offers additional hours of training in officer survival, public speaking, close-quarter control and related topics, for a total of 768 hours.

-Day Academy meets primarily from 7 a.m. to 6 p.m., Monday through Friday, for 20 weeks.
-It is offered twice each year: January-June and July-December.
+The academy meets primarily from 7 a.m. to 6 p.m., Monday through Friday, for 20 weeks.
+It is offered twice each year: January to June and July to December.

 NOTE: Wake Tech is not offering an evening option for academy classes until further notice.